How to Anonymise Your Situation

 Before

-“A named independent director asked whether a specific facility write-down had been disclosed correctly in the latest quarterly disclosure.”
+“A named director asked whether a specific strategic investment had been represented accurately in the latest internal review.”

 After

-“An independent director raised a disclosure concern in a recent Audit Committee about a material asset write-down.”
+“A director raised a concern in a recent committee discussion about how a material strategic investment had been framed.”

 The second version preserves the role, trigger, context, and governance concern.
-The name, date, exact figure, company, and location are not required.
+The name, date, exact figure, company, geography, and transaction detail are not required.